 We will create an overview page using SAP Web IDE.
 We will use local (Mocked) OData service instead of an actual backend OData service so that I can share the metadata with the audience publicly.
 Unlike other Fiori elements like Analytical List Report (ALP), List Report (LR), Object Page (OP) or Worklist, Overview page (OVP) application can support more than one OData models.
 Hence in this demo application also we will have more than one mocked OData services.

-- You should have a count in HCP to access Web IDE
+- You should have a count in SCP to access Web IDE

 - Clone the GIT repository to get all the mocked OData services.